bankymondial/Predicting-Gym-Class-Attendance/README.md

 Run the container:
 docker run -it --rm -p 5454:5454 predicting-attendance

-### Making Predictions with Docker
-4. After running the Docker container, open a new terminal and run the following to make predictions:
+5. After running the Docker container, open a new terminal and run the following to make predictions:
 If using curl:
 curl -X POST http://localhost:5454/predict \
 -H "Content-Type: application/json" \